ONSdigital/sdx-tester/README.md

 ## Cleanup Tests

-These set of integration tests are used to test SDX's ability to cleanup Datastore and the GCP buckets once DAP have confirmed the data is stored within the ONS network.
+This set of integration tests are used to test SDX's ability to cleanup Datastore and the GCP buckets once DAP have confirmed the data is stored within the ONS network.

 **run locally:**